-The Fresh Start migrant entrepreneurship project was responding to the real world impact of migration, especially forced migration as a result of conflicts and climate change pressures.
+The Fresh Start migrant entrepreneurship project sought to respond to the real world impact of migration, especially forced migration as a result of conflicts and climate change pressures.
 With increasing numbers of people moving across the globe, there is a huge need to adopt policies which help to integrate migrants into host communities and to enable them to make use of the skills and expertise which they bring with them.
-The project addresses a number of SDGs, in particular SDG4 on quality education, global citizenship and education for sustainable development.
-Without a complete root and branch culture change in education policies and practice we will never achieve all the SDGs.
-It also addresses the need to develop a new generation of entrepreneurs as set out in the European Union’s Entrepreneurship 2020 Action Plan (European Commission, 2013).
+The project addresses a number of SDGs, in particular those on quality education for sustainable development (SDG4), and global citizenship and partnerships (SDG17).
+It also addresses the need to develop a new generation of entrepreneurs.